benjaa-a11/Plan-B-Streaming/src/README.md

 # Plan B Streaming

-This is a Next.js application for streaming live TV channels, built with Firebase integration.
+This is a Next.js application for streaming live TV channels and movies, built with Firebase integration.

 ## Getting Started